top of page

 The lessons learned from this position will benefit me in my career especially as I am now confident in dealing with complex scripting involving optimizing scripts, creative solutions to problems, breaking down tasks, and debugging or refactoring legacy code.

-My experience and learnings at King Crow Studios have increased my confidence in taking future positions as a Gameplay Engineer or Virtual Reality Developer.
+My experience and learnings at King Crow Studios opened me up to take up any future position as a Gameplay Engineer or Virtual Reality Developer.